Scalarful double beta decay: Conclusions

 \subsection{Note}

 During the finalisation of this manuscript, a similar analysis~\cite{Boudjema:2025okq}, and new experimental limits~\cite{PandaX:2025tls} appeared online.

 \acknowledgments

-We thank Wouter Dekens and Saad el Morabit for useful discussions and clarifications.
+We thank Wouter Dekens and Saad el Morabit for useful discussions and clarifications, and Frank F. Deppisch for comments on the final manuscript.
 JdV acknowledges support from the Dutch Research Council (NWO) in the form of a VIDI grant.
 LG acknowledges support from the Dutch Research Council (NWO) under project number VI.Veni.222.318 and from Charles University through project PRIMUS/24/SCI/013.
 VP thanks the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469) and IPNP at Charles University, Prague for their hospitality during part of this project.
 DS acknowledges support from the Charles University through grants PRIMUS/24/SCI/013 and UNCE/24/SCI/016 and through the Charles University Mobility Fund.
 He is also grateful to Nikhef for hospitality provided during the initial phase of this project.